 1. Average fuel consumption display

-The average fuel consumption display can be set to either "AVE\ \.\ km/L", "AVE\ \.\ L/100 km" or "AVE\ \.\ MPG" (for the UK only).
+This display shows the average fuel consumption since it was last reset.
+The average fuel consumption display can be set to either "AVE . km/L", "AVE .
+L/100 km" or "AVE .
+MPG" (for the UK).